 The objective of this policy is to clarify what type of financial assistance is available to residents.
-A mandatory grant is financial assistance that the council is required to give by law, whereas a discretionary grant or loan is something that we can give, to meet our priorities, objectives and the needs of our residents.
+A mandatory grant is financial assistance that the council is required to give by law, whereas, a discretionary grant or loan is something that we can give, in order to meet our priorities, objectives and the needs of our residents.

-The policy gives details on how we will assess the qualification for mandatory DFGs and discretionary financial assistance.
+The policy gives details on how the council will assess the qualification for mandatory DFGs and discretionary financial assistance.

 A consistent and transparent service is essential for those residents who need financial assistance to repair, improve or adapt their homes to meet their needs.
-In line with national trends, we have seen an increase in its older population, which has led to an increase in the level of under-occupancy in private and social housing along with an increasein those with mobility problems who wish to remain independent in their own homes.

-There is likely to be a rise in the number of people suffering with dementia in future years and so there may be a need for more specialist adaptations to help these residents remain independent and safe at home.
+In line with national trends, Rushmoor Borough Council has seen an increase in its older population, which has led to an increase in the level of under-occupancy in private and social housing along with an increase in those with mobility problems who wish to remain independent in their own homes.
+There is likely to be be a rise in the number of people suffering with dementia in future years and so there may be a need for more specialist adaptations to help these residents remain independent and safe at home.

-Information from the our most recent Strategic Housing Market Area Assessment (SHMA), commissioned jointly with Hart District Council and Surrey Heath Borough Council, shows that at least 20% of households have someone with a long-term health problem or disability, living in their home.
+Information from the council's most recent Strategic Housing Market Area Assessment (SHMA), commissioned jointly with Hart District Council and Surrey Heath Borough Council, shows that at least 20% of households have someone with a long-term health problem or disability, living in their home.